Nano Banana's dramatic interpretation of this workflow.

 How it works

 Step 1.
-Add the GitHub Actions workflow
+Add the pre-commit hook

-GitHub Actions handles the conversion automatically.
+The pre-commit hook handles the conversion automatically.

 Common excludes to consider: drafts, archive, vendor, dist, build.
 The workflow always excludes node_modules and hidden folders.